kmjoslin29/recall-monitor/README.md

 - **Automate it:** [`guides/AUTOMATE_DAILY.md`](guides/AUTOMATE_DAILY.md) — the
   included workflow fetches, rebuilds `docs/`, and commits once a day.

-One caveat worth reading before you rely on the daily job: the phone app already fetches **FDA live on every open**, so automation mainly keeps the embedded **USDA** snapshot current — and USDA may be blocked from GitHub's cloud servers even though it works from your home machine.
+The phone app already fetches **FDA live on every open**, so automation mainly keeps the embedded **USDA** snapshot current — and USDA may be blocked from GitHub's cloud servers even though it works from your home machine.
 The job degrades gracefully (FDA keeps updating; USDA holds at its last good value).
 Details and a home-PC alternative are in the automation guide.

 ## Data sources